-Specialist Depression Travel Insurance
+Specialist Travel Insurance for Depression

 If you are unfortunate enough to require emergency medical treatment during your holiday due to your depression, Free Spirit can provide a minimum level of cover of £5 million pounds for any emergency medical costs which will give you the peace of mind protection – just in case!